RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Highlights/2025-12-08_The_Fifth_Element_MultiPass_Decompiler.md

 4. OPTIONAL pass three: commentary source code.
 A module for the Apple //+ and Commodore 64.
 CHOICE of *commentary writers / commentary editors* modules for different human written languages.
 Different choices of "schools of thought" on verbose link-filled (Wiki links) citations vs. more old-school terse code commenting.
 A super beautify of the C and macro assembler code.

-5. OPTIONAL pass four: source-code optimization modules.  ifferent choices of "schools of thought".
+5. OPTIONAL pass four: source-code optimization modules.
+Different choices of "schools of thought".
 Best practices schools / styles.
 Should C code do loops a certain way?
 Strings a certain way?
 Known poor-performing code replaced with the "best of StackExchange debate" techniques.
 A source-code rewrite but still compatible behavior "fix old 1970's and 1980's source code techniques" with learned automated rewriting.

 Then once you have these two hardware device (C64 Apple 2+) mastered at the 99% level... add Ada as the next language beyond C.  Then add 80286 8086 16-bit CPU of the IBM PC and IBM PC AT with CGA and Hercules graphics card.
 So the August 14, 1984 technology level.